More than 1,700 assets targeting people in Middle East and North Africa removed.

 The DFRLab found that the network created fake Facebook accounts, using publicly available images, to act as administrators for these groups.
 Most of the Facebook and Instagram assets were postured as females, likely as a means of targeting a male demographic.

 Finally, the DFRLab linked the off-platform websites featured in this subset of Facebook assets to similar websites seen in the earlier takedown of NewWaves assets August 2019, through analyzing the WordPress files the sites used.
-The main suspect behind this network was NewWaves’s owner, Amr Hussein, who was identified as a former military officer and self-described expert in “internet warfare” in New York Times piece following the removal of the assets by Facebook.
+The main suspect behind this network was NewWaves’s owner, Amr Hussein, who was identified as a former military officer and self-described expert in “internet warfare” in a New York Times piece following the removal of the assets by Facebook.
 Hussein used the pseudonym “Amr Hussien” for the Facebook profile and website registration records linked to him in this investigation.

 Each assets’ role within the network goal was varied; while some of the Instagram accounts, Facebook pages, and Facebook groups were overt in their political messaging, others postured as benign platforms sharing humorous or uplifting content, promoting fashion, or presenting as regional civilian news outlets.
 Still others leveraged large followings to provide engagement to other assets and off-platform websites linked to the network.